evkx/evkx.github.io/content/models/zeekr/001/001_Long_Range_RWD/_index.md

 ## Drivetrain

-Zeekr 001 Performance AWD has an all-wheel drive system supported by two motors, one on each axle.
+Zeekr 001 Long Range RWD has an all-wheel drive system supported by two motors, one on each axle.

 The front suspension is [double wishbone](../../../../technology/suspension/#double-wishbone), and the rear suspension is [Multilink](../../../../technology/suspension/#multilink).
 It uses steel springs and hydraulic dampers.
 The  suspension has a fixed height and damping.
 The ground clearance with this suspension is 174 mm.